and to overlay several graphs of

 picture is obtained.

-We can discuss the "movement" of a parabola as b is changed.
+From this, we can discuss the "movement" of a parabola as b

-The parabola always passes through the same point on the y-axis ( the point
+is changed.
+The parabola always passes through the same point on the y-axis

 Now consider the locus of the vertices of the set of parabolas graphed from